A Coffee in Berlin: Plot

 At the subway station, the ticket machine is broken and Niko rides without a ticket.
 He has an absurd argument with two plainclothes subway ticket inspectors, until he manages to run away and escapes on a different train.
-He buys liquor in an Arab cornerstore.

 Later that evening Matze picks him up, but first wants to buy drugs from his friend Marcel.
 An elderly woman opens the door, but doesn't let them in until Marcel, the drug dealer comes to the door.
-She offers to make sandwiches, but Marcel declines.
-He leads them to his room where several people sit around a hookah.
-Niko leaves the room and turns his attention to the elderly grandmother who owns the apartment.
-She offers to make him sandwiches and to show him the electric massaging recliner her grandson bought her.
+As Matze buys drugs, the elderly grandmother shows Niko her electric massaging recliner.